webuild-consortium/architecture/adr/document-formats.md

 ## Decision

-The WP4 Architecture group specifies digital document formats.
+The WP4 Architecture group specifies digital document formats for PID and eAA.

 The WP4 PID and LPID Providers and the WP4 QTSPs are expected to conform to these decisions.